najeebib/najeebib/README.md

 ### Hi there 👋 I'm Najeeb Ibrahim

-I'm a software developer, specializing in building exceptional websites, mobile applications and games.
+I'm a software developer, specializing in building exceptional websites, mobile applications, GUIs and games.
 👀 I'm interested in Fullstack development and Games.
 🌱 I’m currently learning AI, machine learning, neural networks and deep learning.
 📖 In the near future I want to learn DevOps.